asyncapi/website/pages/about/index.md

 - Making the project as democratic as possible.
 - To rely on an asynchronous decision-making process that empowers the people who "work," not the companies who "pay."

-In other words, it will  give equal power to individual and corporate contributors  [[checkout here for more information](/blog/governance-motivation)].
+In other words, it [gives equal power to individual and corporate contributors](/blog/governance-motivation).

 ## History